 As you take the paved road and drive pass the Black Duck Cove wharf and shrimp plant, you will encounter lobster traps neatly piled, fishing gear and boats sitting on the grass.
 Our history, our heritage, our culture and life from the sea is well on display – both past and present at Black Duck Cove Seashore Day Park.

 It is an experience in itself.

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on June 14, 2015, in Community Economic Development, Heritage, Tradition and tagged architecture, black duck cove, day park, fish, Great Northern Peninsula, Newfoundland, Travel and Tourism, vernacular.
+Posted on June 14, 2015, in Community Economic Development, Culture, Tourism and tagged architecture, black duck cove, day park, fish, Great Northern Peninsula, Newfoundland, Travel and Tourism, vernacular.
 Bookmark the permalink.
 2 Comments.